Stunt Driving in Ontario: Charges & Penalties

 A stunt driving charge in Ontario costs $2,000 to $10,000.
 How much you pay depends on how many offences you’ve already incurred.

 The main difference between street racing and stunt driving is what the driver attempts to do.
-Street racing occurs when a driver attempts to reach a destination before another driver or prevents another vehicle from passing theirs.
+Street racing occurs when a driver attempts to reach a destination before another driver or prevents another vehicle from passing them.
 On the other hand, stunt driving occurs when a driver purposely loses traction, drives into oncoming traffic, spins their tires, or drives too close to other vehicles.

 Congratulations!
 You made it to the end!